-Deanna Parker serves as the Program Coordinator for both the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) and Veteran Women Igniting the Spirit of Entrepreneurship (V-WISE) Programs.
+Deanna Parker serves as the Program Manager for both the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) and Veteran Women Igniting the Spirit of Entrepreneurship (V-WISE) Programs.

-Immediately prior to joining IVMF, she spent her time lobbying in D.C. as a Legislative Fellow with the Veterans of Foreign Wars and the Student Veterans of America working on veteran transition issues.
-Prior to that she was the Outreach Specialist for the Office of Military and Veteran Services at Marywood University, PA.
+Before joining IVMF, she spent her time lobbying in D.C. as a Legislative Fellow with the Veterans of Foreign Wars and the Student Veterans of America working on veteran transition issues.
+Prior to that, she was the Outreach Specialist for the Office of Military and Veteran Services at Marywood University, PA.

-Parker holds a Bachelor of Science (dual degree) in Health and Physical Education K-12 and Biblical Theology from Clarks Summit University, PA, and a Master of Science in Criminal Justice from Marywood University, PA.
+Deanna holds a bachelor’s degree (dual degree) in health and physical education K-12 and biblical theology from Clarks Summit University, PA, and a master’s degree in criminal justice from Marywood University, PA.